 The oil palm environment not only provides shade, but also mixed herbaceous biomass (grasses, shrubs, ferns and tree leaves) which provide 72-93% palatable feeds.
 One of the unique features of the oil palm is that almost all parts of the palm are edible by ruminants.
 The by-product feeds include oil palm trunks(OPT), palm press fibre (PPF), palm kernel cake (PKC and palm oil mill effluent (POME).
 Ruminants relish oil palm leaves.

-Silvopastoral systems are the focus of this book, and are important pathways for animal protein production, but the systems are sadly neglected.
+Silvopastoral systems are the focus of this book, and are important pathways for increasing animal protein production, but the systems are sadly neglected.
 The concept of silvopastoral systems relate to agroforestry crop options that are integrated with animals.
 They are an important pathway for food production.
 Integrated systems link the natural resources (crops, animals, soils and water) to economic, social and ecological perspectives.
 Malaysian agriculture is essentially mixed farming, and given the vast diversity of crops and animals, integration and diversification of various crops and animals is common.
 The impact of the synergistic interactions gives a greater total contribution than the sum of their individual effects.
 Thus, integration of beef cattle with oil palm results in increased fresh fruit bunches (FFB), palm oil, and beef.
 Additionally, ecological and economic sustainability are mutually reinforcing.
-In small farms, ruminants are multifunctional and are significant to the productivity, stability and sustainability of many farming systems in the developing world.
+In small farms, ruminants are multifunctional and contribute significantly to productivity, stability and sustainability of many farming systems in the developing world.